Ardem Patapoutian: Research

 Patapoutian also made significant contributions to the identification of novel ion channels and receptors that are activated by temperature, mechanical forces or increased cell volume.
-Patapoutian and co-workers were able to show that these ion channels play an outstanding role in the sensation of temperature, in the sensation of touch, in proprioception, in the sensation of pain and in the regulation of vascular tone.
+Patapoutian and his collaborators were able to show that these ion channels play an outstanding role in the sensation of temperature, in the sensation of touch, in proprioception, in the sensation of pain and in the regulation of vascular tone.
 More recent work uses functional genomics techniques to identify and characterize mechanosensitive ion channels (mechanotransduction).

 Awards and honors

 Patapoutian has an h-index of 68 according to Google Scholar, and of 63 according to Scopus (As of May 2020).
 He has been a Fellow of the American Association for the Advancement of Science since 2016, a member of the National Academy of Sciences since 2017 and of the American Academy of Arts and Sciences since 2020.

 In 2017, Patapoutian received the W. Alden Spencer Award, in 2019 the Rosenstiel Award, in 2020 the Kavli Prize for Neuroscience, and the BBVA Foundation Frontiers of Knowledge Award in Biology / Biomedicine.

 In 2021, he was awarded the Nobel Prize in Physiology or Medicine jointly with David Julius for their discoveries of receptors for temperature and touch.

 In October 2021 President of Lebanon Michel Aoun awarded Patapoutian the Lebanese Order of Merit.

 In December 2021, Patapoutian received the American Academy of Achievement’s Golden Plate Award presented by Awards Council member Frances Arnold.

+In 2022, Patapoutian was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.